-By 18 years old, he’d moved on to study design in Tokyo.
-His designs were often too innovative and his professors hinted that it would be more interesting to become an artist.
 When he entered a painting competition in Tokyo, he experienced a dramatic embarrassment.
-His work was criticized as “so like some of his favorite artists”.
-Since then, he initiated the search to find his own “Original styles”.
-To develop “Original styles” he realized his life needed unique experiences and stimulation.
-He aimed to go on a big adventure overseas, so at 24-years-old, he made an expedition to NYC.
+His work was criticized as very much like some of his favorite artists.
+Since then, he has searched to find his own “original” style.
+To do that, he realized he needed unique experiences and stimulation.
+Zen decided to take a big adventure overseas, so at the age of 24 he went on an expedition to New York City.

-In 2007 he started helping his friend with his construction projects in Massachusetts, eventually becoming a lead carpenter for high-performance home building.
-Shortly before leaving New York, he met with the most influential person for his art and his life, Yana Filkovsky.
-They moved to the Boston, MA area together and married, living with their famous cat “Orange”.
-They had always inspired each other and spent the following years working together for their art.
+In 2007 he started helping with his friend’s construction projects in Massachusetts, eventually becoming a lead carpenter building “high-performance” homes.
+Shortly before leaving New York he met the most influential person for his art and his life, Yana Filkovsky.
+They moved to the Boston area together and married, joined by their famous cat, Orange.
+They always inspired each other and spent many years working together for their art.

 Yana passed away in 2015.
-He worked on Yana’s memorial art show at Gallery Sitka with Tamar Russell Brown for Yana’s one year anniversary.
-Also, he accompanied Yana’s Art Museum in Bonaire which Yana’s parents built in loving memory of her and her art.
-He continues to work on presentations for Yana’s artwork and still, he pursues his “Original style” to this day.
+Zen worked on Yana’s memorial art show at Gallery Sitka with Tamar Russell Brown, which took place of the first anniversary of her passing.
+He also helped open Yana’s Art Museum in Bonaire, which Yana’s parents built in loving memory of their daughter and her art.
+Zen continues to work on presentations of Yana’s artwork and still pursues his own “original” style to this day.